 Outlook 2022: Global bonds

-2021 has proven remarkable and challenging across many different dimensions.
+The previous 12 months have proven remarkable and challenging across many different dimensions.
 We have had a much faster rebound in global activity than almost everybody expected, inflation rates across the world at levels not seen for many years, and the emergence of Covid-19 variants (Delta and Omicron).
 This has created huge macroeconomic uncertainty.

 As we take stock and assess the outlook heading into 2022, what lessons can we learn and how do we position portfolios over the next few quarters?